Akihabara is the otaku capital of Japan and is a great place to spend a few hours — whether you’re into anime or not.

 Bonus: Slurp up some ramen

-Along with your typical ramen, tsukemen — separated noodles and soup — is also a popular dish to try in Akihabara.
-Highly rated stores such as Tanaka Ramen, Hyakunen Honpo, and Iki na Isshō always have lines, so aim to have an early or late lunch.
+Along with your typical ramen (Kyushu Jangara Ramen even has vegan options), tsukemen — separated noodles and soup — is also a popular dish to try in Akihabara.
+Highly rated stores such as Tanaka Ramen, Hyakunen Honpo (they also have ramen in a cup), and Iki na Isshō always have lines, so aim to have an early or late lunch.

 P.S: Before heading off on your adventure, listen to this podcast that will take you deeper into the culture of Akiba, as the area’s known for short.